cscnudi/CohesiveSubgraph/README.md

 ```

-- run file usage

-Using the run file under the css folder.

-- Run test file

-Go to test folder and run.
+- Running the default-test files.
+We have several test cases to run the code.
+Please check the following script.

 ```sh